candlepin/candlepin.github.io/docs/candlepin/disable_autoattach.md

 # Disabling Auto Attach For An Owner
 _This feature is available in both candlepin-0.9.54.11+ and candlepin-2.0.20+_

-Candlepin allows disabling the Auto Attach functionality, on a per Owner basis, to accomodate entitlement stability for Consumers of an Owner/Organisation during subscription renewals and/or other maintenance.
+Candlepin allows disabling the Auto Attach functionality, on a per Owner basis, to accommodate entitlement stability for Consumers of an Owner/Organisation during subscription renewals and/or other maintenance.

 In many circumstances, Candlepin's Auto Attach functionality is not the greatest at selecting the most